psteckler/ppx_version/README.md

 in the result of a functor application.
 The reason is that the types might depend on the functor arguments, so that distinct functor applications yield different types with different serializations.
-Exception: Functors that take no module arguments are allowed to return stable-versioned modules.
+Functors that take no module arguments are allowed to return stable-versioned modules.

 Another rule is that types from stable-versioned modules with a